How to Measure Candidate Experience9th October 2019

 Getting honest and frank feedback is all about asking many open-ended questions and providing an environment where respondents feel safe about their privacy.

-In a perfect world, you would call or speak in person with everyone who's been part of your process.
+In a perfect world, you would call or speak in person with everyone who's been part of your hiring process.
 Collecting large amounts of qualitative data is always the best way of boosting understanding of a process.
 But how can you collect and analyze open-ended data from thousands of applicants and candidates?

-Hubert.ai is specifically built to automatically conduct short and effective interviews with candidates throughout the entire process and to compile the results into something useful.
+Hubert.ai is specifically built to automatically conduct short and effective interviews with candidates throughout the entire hiring process and to compile the results into something useful.
 The insights generated are presented to enable you to build a great candidate experience that people talk about.

 Getting started with Hubert.ai is free, Sign up now and join the candidate experience revolution.